allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 ![mitmproxy](/img/articles/2016-08-01-the-ios-bug-chase/mitmproxy_geomanifest.png)

 One request looked particularly suspicious and that was the request for `/geo_manifest/dynamic/config`.
-It was also the only request that retrieved serious data.
+It was also the only request that retrieved some serious data.
 Unfortunately, the response inspection revealed binary data with neither `11040529` nor `0xA87711` (in any endianness).
 Even though the new `v` value was not clearly visible in the `geo_manifest` data, it could still be